 - U.S. Mail

-There is a fee of 25¢ per black and white copy and 30¢ per color copy, as well as all actual costs incurred by the Township; such as postage.
+There is a fee of 25¢ per black and white copy, 50¢ per color copy, and 25¢ for conversion to paper, as well as all actual costs incurred by the Township; such as postage.

 First, consider telephoning or emailing the Right-to-Know Officer to request information informally.
 Greenfield Township’s Right to Know Officer is Arlene Kuntz.
 Arlene’s contact information is as follows: